 1080/8 = 135 degrees.

-Remark: regular polygon is a polygon with all sides equal in length, and all angles equal in measure.
+Remark: A regular polygon is a polygon with all sides equal in length, and all angles equal in measure.

 There are not that many formulas to memorize for SAT math, and many of them you probably already know.
 So make it a point to commit the rest of these formulas, tested on the SAT math, to memory over the next few days.
 Then you can focus on practicing SAT math problems.